Tax Implications of Selling a Business

 The tangible assets should be valued at fair market value, but that value can be negotiated between the parties as long as the final assigned values are reasonable.
 To maximize the depreciation tax benefit, the buyer wants to maximize the value of tangible assets, but the seller wants to minimize that value to avoid depreciation recapture and to maximize the amount attributed to goodwill, which is usually taxed at capital gain rates.

 The value of a non-compete agreement is unfavorable for both parties.
 The seller is taxed at ordinary rates, while the buyer must amortize the value over 15 years.
-Consulting agreements are also taxed at ordinary rates for the seller, but are deductible when paid by the buyer.
+Consulting agreements are also taxed at ordinary income tax rates for the seller, but are deductible when paid by the buyer.

 Installment Sales